satpute-soujanya/satpute-soujanya/README.md

 </p>

-- 🔭 I’m currently learning SQL 📀 and busy and making and breaking tables
+- 🔭 I’m currently learning SQL 📀 and busy in making and breaking tables